demjrhan/QA/notes/Types of Manual Testing.md

 In this method, the tester does not know anything about what is going on under the hood.
 The only thing considered is what the output was for the given input.
 By “under the hood,” we mean the structure, design, or implementation of the product being tested.
 We can also consider this method as a user using the product.
 ### Gray Box Testing

 In this method we are combining black and white box testing into one.
 The tester is provided with limited knowledge of the structure of the application, this helps them to design test cases more effectively.
-With this hybrid approach it is aimed to test little bit that little bit this.
+It combines both user-level and code-level awareness to write smarter tests.
 In general this approach is useful in the website testing.

 ### Exploratory Testing

 In this approach  testers simultaneously learn about the application, design test cases, and execute them.
 It’s less about following predefined scripts and more about creatively and dynamically exploring the software to find defects.

+### Ad-Hoc Testing

+Informal, no documentation, just trying to break the system.
+### Usability Testing

+Measures user-friendliness, navigation clarity, etc.
+### Compatibility Testing

+Runs app on different browsers, OS versions, screen sizes, etc.